sugoiJS/Demo/README.md

 4. 1 Authorization class:

-    -   Authorization - extends AuthProvider and apply the check who come from @Authorized decorator
+    -   Authorization - extends AuthProvider and apply the checks of @Authorized decorator